Skip to content

 Material Shader Properties

-Every property can be animated with keys.
-Here's an example of animating UV properties:
+Here is an example of animating UV properties:

 Animated UV Material